Becoming a foster parent

 The final step in the fostering process is where an independent panel of child care professionals and care leavers review your assessment and make a recommendation on your approval.Find out more

 Expertly matching our foster parents to children is a specialism we've honed over many years, and we take extra care in this part of the process to ensure an enjoyable fostering experience for all.Find out more

 How long does it take to become a foster parent?

+On average, becoming a foster carer takes four to six months.
 There’s a standard assessment process for all foster parents in the UK, and it’s generally the same for every fostering organisation.
 Typically, it takes around 4-6 months from start to finish, which might seem quite long but it’s a detailed process, designed to give everyone room and space to think things through properly.

 Frequently asked questions